rucker/delicious_parser/README.md

 # DeliciousParser

-Parse a [delicious.html](https://thenextweb.com/apps/2017/06/01/its-the-end-of-an-era-as-pinboard-buys-and-shutters-del-icio-us/) file and export its contents as CSV
+Parse an exported [delicious.html](https://lifehacker.com/how-to-export-your-delicious-bookmarks-and-import-them-5714313) file (provided as [Netscape bookmarks HTML](http://fileformats.archiveteam.org/wiki/Netscape_bookmarks), an example of which can be found [here](https://gist.github.com/jgarber623/cdc8e2fa1cbcb6889872)) and export its contents as CSV